vercel-labs/ai-sdk-5-migration-mcp-server/lib/source-material/migration-guide.md

 1. Backup your project.
 If you use a versioning control system, make sure all previous versions are committed.
 1. Upgrade to AI SDK 5.0.
-1. Automatically migrate your code using [codemods](#codemods).
+1. Automatically migrate your code using one of these approaches:
-   > If you don't want to use codemods, we recommend resolving all deprecation warnings before upgrading to AI SDK 5.0.
+   - Use the [AI SDK 5 Migration MCP Server](#ai-sdk-5-migration-mcp-server) for AI-assisted migration in Cursor or other MCP-compatible coding agents
+   - Use [codemods](#codemods) to automatically transform your code
 1. Follow the breaking changes guide below.
 1. Verify your project is working as expected.
 1. Commit your changes.